PLAY2PROMPT: Zero-shot Tool Instruction Optimization for LLM Agents via Tool Play: Related Work

 \section{Related Work}

-\paragraph{LLMs for Tool Use} Recent years have seen notable advances in employing large language models (LLMs) as agents to master tool use for solving complex tasks~\citep{mialon2023augmented,qin2024toollearningfoundationmodels}, thereby enhancing LLMs' capabilities in multi-modal understanding~\citep{gupta2023visual, suris2023vipergpt, wu2023visual}, programming tools~\citep{gao2023pal, paranjape2023art,team2023gemini, zhang2023natural,cai2024large}, and other domain-specific functionalities.
-The conventional approach involves training base models with tool-use data~\citep{thoppilan2022lamda,Dubey2024TheL3} or fine-tuning LLMs~\citep{patil2023gorilla, schick2023toolformer, yang2024gpt4tools,parisi2022talm} on specific tasks with a small number of tools, but requires continual learning as new tools are added. \citet{hao2024toolkengpt} addressed scalability by training tool embeddings plug-and-play usage, though still requiring labeled data.
+\paragraph{LLMs for Tool Use.} Recent years have seen notable advances in employing large language models (LLMs) as agents to master tool use for solving complex tasks~\citep{mialon2023augmented,qin2024toollearningfoundationmodels}, thereby enhancing LLMs' capabilities in multi-modal understanding~\citep{gupta2023visual, suris2023vipergpt, wu2023visual}, programming tools~\citep{gao2023pal, paranjape2023art,team2023gemini, zhang2023natural,cai2024large}, and other domain-specific functionalities.
+The conventional approach involves training base models with tool-use data~\citep{thoppilan2022lamda,dubey2024llama} or fine-tuning LLMs~\citep{patil2023gorilla, schick2023toolformer, yang2024gpt4tools,parisi2022talm,liu2025toolace,lin2025robust}, but may require continual learning as new tools are added. \citet{hao2024toolkengpt} addressed scalability by training tool embeddings plug-and-play usage, though still requiring labeled data.
 Alternatively, LLMs can be augmented with meta-prompts or tool-use instructions at inference time~\citep{lu2023chameleon,shen2023hugginggpt, song2023restgpt, qin2024toolllm, zhuang2024toolchain}.
 As the range of applications and tools expands, enhancing LLMs' capacity to handle new tools remain pivotal, which we address through \ours.